-2. Subject to the limitations on indebtedness and taxation, nothing in this constitution contained shall prevent the legislature from providing for the aid. care and support of the needy directly or through subdivisions of the state: or for the protection by insurance or otherwise, against the hazards of unemployment, sickness and old age; or for the education and support of the blind, the deaf, the dumb, the physically handicapped, the mentally ill, the emotionally disturbed, the mentally retarded or juvenile delinquents as it may deem proper; or for health and welfare services for all children, either directly or through subdivisions of the state, including school districts; or for the aid, care and support of neglected and dependent children and of the needy sick, through agencies and institutions authorized by the state board of social welfare or other state department having the power of inspection thereof, by payments made on a per capita basis directly or through the subdivisions of the state; or for the increase in the amount of pensions of any member of a retirement system of the state, or for an increase in the amount of pensions of any widow of a retired member of a teachers' retirement system of the state or of a subdivision of the state or of
+Subject to the limitations on indebtedness and taxation nothing in this constitution contained shall prevent the legislature from providing for the aid, care and support of the needy, directly or through subdivisions of the state; or for the protection by insurance or other-wise against the hazards of unemwise, against the lazards of the ployment, sickness and old age; or for the education and support of the blind, the deaf, the dumb, the physically handicapped, the mentally ill, the emotionally disturbed, the mentally retarded or juvenile delinquents as it may deem proper; delinquents as it may deem proper; or for health and welfare services for all children, either directly or through subdivisions of the state, including school districts; or for the aid, care and support of neglected and dependent children and of the needy sick, through agencies and institutions authorized by the state board of social welfare or other state department having the state board of social welfare or other state department having the power of inspection thereof, by payments made on a per capita basis directly or through the sub-divisions of the state: or for the increase in the amount of pensions of any member or spouse of a de-ceased member of a retirement system of the state; or for an in-crease in the amount of pensions crease in the amount of pensions of any widow of a retired member of a teachers' retirement system of the state or of a subdivision: tem of the state or of a subdivision; of the state to whom payable as beneficiary under an optional settlement in connection with the pension of such member.
+The enumeration of legislative powers in this paragraph shall not be taken to diminish any power of the legislature hitherto existing.

-3. Nothing in this constitution contained shall prevent the legislature from authorizing the loan of the money of the state to a public corporation to be organized for the purpose of making loans to non-profit corporations to finance the construction of new industrial or manufacturing plants in this state or the acquisition, rehabilitation or improvement of former industrial or manufacturing plants in this state, including the constitution of acquisition acquisition of acquisition acquis for, and the use of such money by such public corporation for such purposes. to improve employment opportunities in any area of the state. provided, however, that any loan by such public corporation shall not exceed thirty per centum of the cost of any such project and the repayment of which shall be secured by a mortgage thereon which shall not be a junior incumbrance thereon by more than fifty per centum of such cost.
+3. Nothing in this constitution contained shall prevent the legislature from authorizing the loan of the money of the state to a public corporation to be organized for the purpose of making loans to non-profit corporations to finance the construction of new industrial or manufacturing plants in trial or manufacturing plants in this state or the acquisition, rehab-ilitation or improvement of form-er industrial or manufacturing plants in this state, including the acquisition of real property therefor, and the use of such money by such public corporation for such nurposes, to improve employment opportunities in any area of the state, provided, however, that any state. provided, however, that any loan by such public corporation shall not exceed thirty per centum of the cost of any such project and the repayment of which shall be secured by a mortgage thereon which shall not be a junior incumbrance thereon by more than fifty per centum of such cost

-series 2.
-Resolved (if the Assembly concur), That the foregoing amendment be referred to the first regular legislative session convening after the next succeeding general election of members of the assembly and, in conformity with section one of article nineteen of the constitution, be published for three months previous to the time of such election.
+§ 2.
+Resolved if the Assembly concur!
+That the foregoing amend-ment be referred to the first regument be referred to the first regu-lar legislative session convening after the next succeeding general election of members of the assem-bly and, in conformity with section one of article nineteen of the con-stitution be published for three months previous to the time of such election